 But a microburst, akin to a water-filled balloon dropping out of the sky, caused a partial shutdown of Route 71 between Egremont and Austerlitz, N.Y., as three separate storms deluged the area late Tuesday.

 DiRienzo, who made the decision to issue the tornado warnings, explained that "we warn based on what we see on radar.
-Also, a spotter claimed he saw a tornado, but video we've seen showed no touchdown from the wall cloud."

 "It was a powerful storm," DiRienzo acknowledged.
 "But somebody [the spotter] got a little excited, nervous and scared so we wanted to get the warning out."